davidsteimle/adndGemGenerator/README.md

 This process is from the *AD&D Dungeon Masters Guide* (1979).

-# basevalueofgems.json (p25)
+## basevalueofgems.json (p25)

-A jason file defining the first table in the process:
+A json file defining the first table in the process:

 | DiceScore | BaseValue | Description | Size |
 | :-------: | :-------: | :---------- | :--- |